akaltakht/gurudwaras/Readme.md

 #Contribute
 You can contribute by -
 1. Cleaning up rawfile.md and putting data into json file
-2. Finding more data for authenticity of the data
+2. Finding more data or verify authenticity of the current data
     - Adding social network information
     - Adding contact information of the place.